-The Dean may request further information on any student and discuss their progress with the student, supervisor, PD Director or HoD as necessary.
+The Dean may request further information on any student and discuss his/her progress with the student, supervisor, PD Director or HoD as necessary.
 The Dean may require the departmental RSPB to reconsider the situation of any student, and its progress decisions, where this seems necessary.
-In cases where the student(s) concerned is supervised by the Dean, or they serve on the Supervisory Panel, the Dean shall arrange for another Dean to act in any circumstances that depart from normal expectations.
+In cases where the student(s) concerned is supervised by the Dean, or he/she serves on the Supervisory Panel, the Dean shall arrange for another Dean to act in any circumstances that depart from normal expectations.